hiteshcmonga/CrossroadTrafficMonitor/README.md

   - State recovery via Reset
 - **Tests**: Google Test suite verifying state transitions, counting, error handling, and capacity edge cases.
 - **Docker support**: Containerizes the environment to build, test, and run the interactive main.
+- **CI/CD pipeline workflow**: compiles the application and checks in an integrated environment (open github actions from the status bar for detailed view)

 ## Design and Architecture